 In the example shown, the ADDRESS function returns the value "$C$9" inside INDIRECT:

 The INDIRECT function converts a text value into a valid reference.
 INDIRECT converts the text "$C$9" into the cell reference $C$9 and returns "Mango" as the final result:

 While this formula works, there is a better way to retrieve the cell value at a known location in Excel.

 Note: INDIRECT is a volatile function and can cause performance problems in more complicated worksheets.

-The size of the array is arbitrary, but it must to start at A1 and include the data you wish to reference.
+This formula returns the same result seen in the screenshot.
+If row or column numbers change, the INDEX function returns a new result.
+Note that the size of the range we give INDEX is arbitrary, but it must start at A1 and include the data you wish to reference.

 Note: In most cases, INDEX is not used by itself in a formula because the row and column numbers are often unknown.
 Instead, INDEX is combined with the MATCH function, which calculates the required row and column positions.
 Read more here.